Social media is all about experiencing life and emotions with others, and live coverage is the best way to accomplish that.

 I also covered events and holidays across the city, like the holiday Christkindlmarket, annual pride parades, turning the Chicago River green for St. Patrick’s Day, and the Chi-Town Rising New Year’s Party.
 I even had the opportunity to stream outside Wrigley Field during the 2016 World Series.

-To capture these conversations, I curate my live-tweeting spurts into Twitter Moments.
+To capture these conversations, I curate my live tweeting spurts into Twitter Moments.

 One of my most memorable live-tweeting events was the night Darren Wilson was not indicted for killing Michael Brown in Ferguson, Missouri.
-While documenting the protest through tweets, videos, and photos, I walked about seven miles from the South Side of Chicago, up Lake Shore Drive, and into downtown.
+While documenting the protest through tweets, videos, and photos, I walked about seven miles from the South Side of Chicago, up Lake Shore Drive, and through downtown.